 Woffice is a full-featured theme for organizing an active intranet community site.
 Use it to update employees with internal events, coordinate projects, and provide an employee directory with contact info for each member.

 The theme itself is quite attractive and modern.
-It makes tasteful use of color and whitespace to create a design that isn’t cluttered despite the large variety of content in its pages.
+It makes tasteful use of color and whitespace to create a clutter-free design despite the large variety of content on its pages.
 Members will find it easy to browse the intranet and publish their own content with the awesome Woffice theme.

 Altogether, Woffice is an amazing premium theme with great design and a comprehensive feature set for a company intranet website.

 The gorgeous and responsive Thrive theme is another fantastic option for building an intranet-based website.